 |Valves||Aren't present (except for semi-lunar valves)||Are present, especially in limbs|

 |Thickest layer||Tunica media||Tunica adventitia|

 |Types||Pulmonary and systemic arteries.||Superficial veins, deep veins, pulmonary veins and systemic veins|

-The circulatory system is responsible for the delivery of oxygen and nutrients to all cells, as well as the removal of carbon dioxide and waste products, maintenance of optimum pH, and the mobility of the elements, proteins and cells of the immune system.
+The circulatory system is responsible for the delivery of oxygen and nutrients to cells.
+It also removes carbon dioxide and waste products, maintains of healthy pH levels, and supports the elements, proteins, and cells of the immune system.
 Two leading causes of death, myocardial infarction and stroke each may directly result from an arterial system that has been slowly and progressively compromised by years of deterioration.